-On August 23, 2012, our Board of Directors approved a three year share repurchase authorization of up to \$600 million of our Class A common stock, pursuant to which we repurchased shares on the open market under a Rule 10b5-1 plan.
+On August 23, 2012, our Board of Directors approved a three year share repurchase authorization of up to \$600 million of our Class A common stock, which we refer to as the 2012 repurchase authorization, pursuant to which we repurchased shares on the open market under a Rule 10b5-1 plan.
 During fiscal 2014, we repurchased 514,357 shares under the 2012 repurchase authorization, at an average price of \$170.15 per share, for an aggregate purchase price of \$87.5 million.
 During fiscal 2013 we purchased 1,992,250 shares under the 2012 repurchase authorization, at an average price of \$166.73 per share, for an aggregate purchase price of \$332.1 million.
-During fiscal 2012, we repurchased 124,100 shares under the 2012 repurchase authorization, at an average price of \$161.00 per share, for an aggregate purchase price of approximately \$20.0 million.
 On June 5, 2014, our Board of Directors terminated this repurchase authorization.
-Prior to its termination, we had repurchased a total of 2,630,707 shares of our Class A common stock cumulatively under the 2012 repurchase authorization at a weighted-average price of \$167.13 per share for an aggregate purchase price of approximately \$439.7 million.

 On June 5, 2014, our Board of Directors approved a new three year share repurchase authorization of up to \$600 million of our Class A common stock, which we refer to as the 2014 repurchase authorization, pursuant to which we may repurchase shares from time to time on the open market or in privately negotiated transactions and which may be made under a Rule 10b5-1 plan.
 Repurchased shares may be retired immediately and resume the status of authorized but unissued shares or may be held by us as treasury stock.
 The 2014 repurchase authorization may be modified, suspended, or discontinued by our Board at any time.
-As of December 30, 2014, under the 2014 repurchase authorization, we have repurchased 427,521 shares at a weighted-average price of \$155.78 for an aggregate purchase price of approximately \$66.6 million.
-We have approximately \$533.4 million available under the 2014 repurchase authorization.
+During fiscal 2014, we repurchased 427,521 shares under the 2014 repurchase authorization, at an average price of \$155.78 per share, for an aggregate purchase price of approximately \$66.6 million.
 In total, during fiscal 2014, we repurchased 941,878 shares under the 2012 and 2014 repurchase authorizations, at an average price of \$163.62 per share, for an aggregate purchase price of approximately \$154.1 million.